readthedocs/actions/README.md

 # Add Read the Docs preview's link to Pull Requests

-Bot that automatically edit Pull Requests with link to documentation on Read the Docs.
+GitHub Action that automatically edits Pull Requests' descriptions with a link to documentation's preview on Read the Docs.

 ## Example